William Kitchen

 • Company Law

-William has experience of a variety of company law matters, especially those regarding the authority and fiduciary duties of directors:
+William has experience of a variety of company law matters, especially unfair prejudice proceedings:

 • Banking & Finance

-Further to his experience working as an interest rate derivatives trader, William has practical experience of banking & finance litigation:
+Further to his experience working as an interest rate derivatives trader, Williams has been instructed on banking & finance matters including:

 • Fraud: Civil